-OVPR Proposal Development Workshop, "Write Winning Grant Proposals"
+OVPR Proposal Development Seminar, "Write Winning Grant Proposals"

 The Office of the Vice Provost for Research is proud to present its fifth annual

-proposal development workshop this Spring.
-The workshop is intended to help faculty members of all
+proposal development seminar this Spring.
+The seminar is intended to help faculty members of all

 experience levels compete more successfully for external funding.
 As in previous years, the OVPR